What is household hazardous waste?

 Give leftover hazardous products to someone who can use them:

-- Relatives, friends, neighbours, community groups and charitable organizations may be able to use some of your leftovers.
+- Relatives, friends, neighbours, community groups and charitable organizations may be able to use some of what you no longer need.

 Avoid aerosols whenever possible: